Optimizing Spectral Prediction in MXene-Based Metasurfaces Through Multi-Channel Spectral Refinement and Savitzky-Golay Smoothing: Methodology

-The Savitzky-Golay filter is a digital smoothing filter widely employed in signal processing to reduce noise while preserving the essential features of the signal, such as peaks, troughs, and overall trends.
-The filter operates by fitting a polynomial to a sliding window of data points using the method of least squares.
+The Savitzky-Golay filter is a digital smoothing filter widely employed in signal processing to reduce noise while preserving the low-order structure of the signal, such as peaks, troughs, and overall trends \cite{savitzky1964smoothing}.
+Unlike simple averaging filters, it performs local polynomial fitting within a sliding window, enabling effective suppression of high-frequency variations without strongly distorting local low-order polynomial trends.
+The filter operates by fitting a polynomial to a local window of data points using the method of least squares and evaluating the fitted polynomial at the central point.

+While Savitzky-Golay filtering is a classical signal processing technique, its integration as a post-processing step within a deep spectral prediction pipeline is designed to complement learned representations by explicitly enforcing smoothness and reducing high-frequency prediction artifacts.